 Top of the page

-Natural health products that contain a banned substance called ephedra, also known as ma huang, can trigger ventricular tachycardia.
-Illegal drugs (such as stimulants, like cocaine) also may cause ventricular tachycardia.
+Herbal remedies that contain ephedra, also known as ma huang, can trigger VT.
+Drugs (such as stimulants, like cocaine) also may cause it.

 To prevent VT and relieve symptoms, you may take heart rhythm medicines.